Jim McGovern (American politician): Political positions

 McGovern has aligned himself with liberal and progressive causes.
 "It's no secret that I'm a liberal", he said in 2010.
 "I didn't poll any of this stuff, but I am who I am."
 Political interest groups generally rank McGovern as one of the most liberal members of Congress.
 The National Journal ranked him among the seven most liberal representatives in the 110th Congress and GovTrack ranked him as the 33rd most politically left in the 117th Congress.
-The Washington Post noted numerous similarities between McGovern and his mentor, 1972 Democratic presidential nominee George McGovern: "Both are considered among the most liberal and anti-war lawmakers of their generation.
+The Washington Post noted numerous similarities between McGovern and his mentor, 1972 Democratic presidential nominee George McGovern (no relation): "Both are considered among the most liberal and anti-war lawmakers of their generation.
 The most prominent difference?
 They aren't related."

 From 1997 to 2007, the liberal advocacy group Americans for Democratic Action gave him an average vote rating of 98.5%, whereas its conservative counterpart, the American Conservative Union, gave him an average vote rating of 2.5%.
 The United States Chamber of Commerce, which advocates for business-oriented policies, gave McGovern a 33% lifetime rating as of 2011.